dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-sharepoint-online-with-microsoft-intune.md

 ## Support for PCs
 - Windows 8.1 and later (when enrolled with Intune)
 - Windows 7.0, Windows 8.1, or Windows 10 (when domain-joined),
+> [!NOTE]
+>To use conditional access with Windows 10 PCs, you must update those PCs with the Windows 10 Anniversary Update.

   - Domain-joined PCs must be set up to [automatically register](https://azure.microsoft.com/en-us/documentation/articles/active-directory-conditional-access-automatic-device-registration/) with Azure Active Directory.
 AAD DRS will be activated automatically for Intune and Office 365 customers.
 Customers who have already deployed the ADFS Device Registration Service will not see registered devices in their on-premises Active Directory.